Ireland as a Location for MiFID Investment Firms 2024

 • the firm’s readiness (“As-Is State” vs “To-Be State”) with high-level timeline and plan of action to the firm’s desired authorisation date; and

 • financial resilience information.
-This includes prudential capital requirement projections and indicative three year projected financials (incorporating income statement, balance sheet and capital projections).must prepare a high-level presentation for a preliminary application to the CBI.
+This includes prudential capital requirement projections and indicative three year projected financials (incorporating income statement, balance sheet and capital projections).An applicant must prepare a high-level presentation for a preliminary application to the CBI.

 The CBI recently published its Authorisation Guidance Note for MiFID Investment Firms - Preliminary Meeting Pre-Application Presentation, (available here).
 This Guidance recommends that the slide deck should include no more than 30 slides and provides Appendices to aid firms in mapping their activities.